mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 3 - Azure Database/README.md

 You can use Entity Framework Core Migrations to create 'RunnerPerformances' and 'Statistics' tables in your Azure SQL Database.

-To do it, open 'Package Manager Console' (Click `Tools -> Nuget Package Manager  -> Package Manager Console`) and execute the following command.
+To do this open the 'Package Manager Console' (Click `Tools -> Nuget Package Manager  -> Package Manager Console`) and execute the following command.

 Update-Database

 ### Test your application locally

-Hit F5 for run your application and test your access to Azure SQL Database.
+Hit F5 to run your application and test your access to Azure SQL Database.

 ### Deploy your application

 Right-click on the web project and click on `Publish`.
-Select 'Microsoft Azure App Service', click on 'Select Existing'.
+Select 'Microsoft Azure App Service' and click on 'Select Existing'.
 After that click on 'Publish'.

 ![img8][img8]

-In the next window, select your Subscription and your Azure App Service.
+In the next window select your Subscription and your Azure App Service.

 ![img9][img9]

-Click Ok and wait a few minutes for the deploy to complete.
-We can keep an eye on the Output window to check the status.
-When the deployment is complete, our browser should open a new tab and display our cloud-powered website!
+Click Ok and wait for a few minutes allowing the deployment to complete.
+You can watch the Output window to check the status.
+When the deployment is complete yur browser should open a new tab and display your cloud-powered website!

 ### Query Editor